#NoDAPL banner at Vikings game ends in arrests

 At no point was the game interrupted, Michal said.

 Local reporters said they received a news release from the climbers.
-In it, one of the climbers, identified as Sen Holiday, says, "We are here in solidarity with water protectors from Standing Rock to urge US Bank to divest from the Dakota Access Pipeline."
+In it, Holiday says, "We are here in solidarity with water protectors from Standing Rock to urge US Bank to divest from the Dakota Access Pipeline."

-"The pipeline is dangerous for any community it passes through," said Karl Zimmermann, identified as the second climber.
+"The pipeline is dangerous for any community it passes through," said Karl Zimmermann, identified in the news release as the second climber.
+It's not clear if Zimmermann and Mayo are the same person.

-CNN has not been able to independently obtain the statement, nor has it determined the identity of the climbers.
+CNN has not been able to independently obtain the statement.

 A spokesperson for Standing Rock Indian Reservation said the climbers were not affiliated with its protest.